limneos/SpringBoard-and-Dock-Plugins-API/README.md

  Optimo for being my mentor

+ rpetrich for his valuable knowledge and guidance on doing the right thing.

  DHowett for Theos/Logos and all the background work he's done for the community

  Saurik for cycript and everything else

- Many other developers from IRC from which I've learned a lot, including rpetrich, BigBoss, DB42, kennytm, chpwn, mringwal, TheZimm, Yllier
+ Many other developers from IRC from which I've learned a lot, including BigBoss, DB42, kennytm, chpwn, mringwal, TheZimm, Yllier